angular/angular-cli/docs/design/third-party-libraries.md

 # Abstract

-The current `ng install` process is faulty; third parties have to add a `bundles/` directory with metadata that we expect.
+The current `ung install` process is faulty; third parties have to add a `bundles/` directory with metadata that we expect.
 This document explores ways to improve on the process.

 # Requirements

-The following use cases need to be supported by `ng install`:
+The following use cases need to be supported by `ung install`:

 1. Support for _any_ thirdparties, ultimately falling back to running `npm install` only and doing nothing else, if necessary.